tldr-pages/tldr/pages/linux/xdotool.md

 `xdotool click {{3}}`

-- Get the id of the currently active window:
+- Get the ID of the currently active window:

 `xdotool getactivewindow`

-- Focus on the window with id of 12345:
+- Focus on the window with ID of 12345:

 `xdotool windowfocus --sync {{12345}}`